trilogy-group/bigbluebutton/devspaces/README.md

                 devspaces unbind BigBlueButton

+1. Before build the project, we need to run the command below to configure the environment:

+        /opt/dev_setup.sh

 1. BigBlueButton has many subprojects.
 The details on how to build each module are described in [DEVELOPMENT.md](https://github.com/trilogy-group/bigbluebutton/blob/master/DEVELOPMENT.md).
 As an example, we will show how to build the `bigbluebutton-client` subproject.
 Thus, go to the `bigbluebutton-client` folder and, first, build the locales:

         cd /data/bigbluebutton-client